adelowo/portfolio/_posts/2015-12-14-the-need-to-use-a-template-engine.md

 {% endhighlight %}

-That can also be done in twig as in :
+That can also be done in twig as shown below :

 {% highlight twig %}
 {% raw %}